k33rthanaa/rag-ue/README.md

 - For each shared `qid`:
   - **White-box UE**: computes average negative log-likelihood of the answer under the LM, conditioned on the question.
   - **Black-box UE**:
-    - Re-retrieves documents for the query using all FAISS shards.
+    - Re-retrieves documents for the query using the merged FAISS index.
     - Computes MARS-style faithfulness using a RoBERTa MNLI model.
     - Defines `ue_black = 1 - faithfulness`.
 - Accumulates per-query records and global correlation stats.